gchq/stroom-docs/content/en/docs/user-guide/content/visualisation-assets.md

         html: "text/html"
 ```

-aceEditorModes
-: You will normally want to leave these as the default values, but you may need to add a particular extension to suit your installation.
+`aceEditorModes` - You will normally want to leave these as the default values, but you may need to add a particular extension to suit your installation.

-assetCacheDir:
-: This is where the assets will be cached before serving them to the user interface.
+`assetCacheDir` - This is where the assets will be cached before serving them to the user interface.
 The master copy of the asset is kept in the database.
 There is a cache on each Stroom node to reduce database load.

-clearAssetCacheOnStartup
-: If true then clear the asset cache each time Stroom starts up.
+`clearAssetCacheOnStartup` - If `true` then clear the asset cache each time Stroom starts up.

+{{% note %}}
-Note that Stroom does not clear assets from the cache by default.
+Stroom does not clear assets from the cache by default.
 This could lead to a situation where the asset has been deleted within the UI, but is still available via HTTP/HTTPS.
 If this causes a problem you need to set this value to `true` and restart Stroom.
-The cache will then be created from valid content in the database.
+The cache will then be recreated from valid content in the database.

-default
+{{% /note %}}

-: The mimetype to send to the browser for an asset where the asset's extension is not recognised.
+`default` - The mimetype to send to the browser for an asset where the asset's extension is not recognised.
 You probably don't need to change this.

-defaultAceEditorMode
-: The ACE editor mode to use when the asset's extension is not recognised.
+`defaultAceEditorMode` - The ACE editor mode to use when the asset's extension is not recognised.
 You probably don't need to change this.

-mimetypes
-: The mimetypes to send to the browser for each filename extension.
+`mimetypes` - The mimetypes to send to the browser for each filename extension.
 You may need to add something to support a particular filename extension you use.